Cannistra94/Brain-Age-prediction/README.md

--apply pre-processing procedures to the DTI and MRI sequences -extract features describing structural volumes (derived from T1w MRI) and white matter tracts (derived from DTI) -these features are then used into a ML model to predict the brain age -predicted age, as identified in previous studies, suffer from age bias, a statistical trend that brings biases model to underestimate the predicted
+-apply pre-processing procedures to the DTI and MRI sequences -extract features describing structural volumes (derived from T1w MRI) and white matter tracts (derived from DTI) -these features are then used into a ML model to predict the brain age -predicted age, as identified in previous studies, suffer from age bias, a statistical trend that brings biases into the age predictions.
+Furthermore, an age bias correction is applied
 -Brain Age Gap (BAG), defined as the delta between the predicted age and chronological age, is then extracted -BAG can then be used to assess the impact of lifestyle, socioeconomic or genetic factors -BAG can also be used to test for differences between case/controls or, in general, between groups, defined according to the experimental settings